Happy End (band): Career

-When his band Burns needed a bass player, drummer Takashi Matsumoto reached out to Haruomi Hosono, a Rikkyo University student whom he heard was quite skilled.
-After playing shows together, Hosono eventually invited Matsumoto to join the psychedelic rock band Apryl Fool, which the drummer described as being influenced by bands like Vanilla Fudge, "really progressive sounds for the time."
-When their keyboardist, Hiro Yanagida, started getting more into music like Buffalo Springfield and the West Coast sound that was becoming popular, Matsumoto said Hosono got into it too, and "we started shifting toward that style."
-However, the relationships between band members deteriorated between the April 1969 recording of their debut album and its September release date, so Apryl Fool decided to break up in October 1969.
+In the spring of 1968, when his band Burns needed a bass player, drummer Takashi Matsumoto reached out to Haruomi Hosono, a Rikkyo University student whom he heard was quite skilled, and they began playing shows together.
+When vocalist Chu Kosaka, keyboardist Hiro Yanagida and guitarist Eiji Kikuchi, were looking to re-launch their band The Floral, they recruited Hosono and then Matsumoto and formed the psychedelic rock band Apryl Fool in April 1969.
+Matsumoto described them as being influenced by bands like Vanilla Fudge, "really progressive sounds for the time."
+When Yanagida started getting more into music like Buffalo Springfield and the West Coast sound that was becoming popular, Matsumoto said Hosono became interested in it too, and "we started shifting toward that style."
+The relationships between band members deteriorated, and Apryl Fool decided to break up in October 1969 following the September release of their debut album.

-Hosono, Matsumoto and vocalist Chu Kosaka had planned to form another band together, but Kosaka joined a production of Hair, so Eiichi Ohtaki, who had played with Hosono in a folk act reminiscent of The Kingston Trio, was recruited in his stead.
+Hosono, Matsumoto and Kosaka had initially planned to form another band together, but Kosaka joined the Japanese production of Hair, so Eiichi Ohtaki, who had played with Hosono in a folk act reminiscent of The Kingston Trio, was recruited in his stead.
 Hosono chose Valentine Blue (ヴァレンタイン・ブルー) as the name of the new band because he would get depressed on Valentine's Day.
 In December, Shigeru Suzuki, who already had a reputation as a skilled guitarist in the band Skye, was invited to join after Hosono and Matsumoto heard him improvise over what would become "Juuni Gatsu no Ame no hi".
 In March 1970, Hosono, Matsumoto and Suzuki contributed to Kenji Endo's album Niyago.
 The group were also the backing band for Nobuyasu Okabayashi, performing on his album Miru Mae ni Tobe.
+With Okabayashi fixated on Bob Dylan at the time, Eiji Ogura recommended Valentine Blue for the job by describing them as similar to the Band.
 In April 1970, Hosono decided to change the band's name.
 He chose Happy End based on Matsumoto's lyrics to the song of the same name.
 Matsumoto stated that at the time Happy End started, they were influenced by Moby Grape, Buffalo Springfield, and the Grateful Dead.